Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 The Memrise lessons are filled with short videos

-And the interesting thing here is that you can actually control how long you want each session to be by adjusting your preferences within the settings tab.
+The interesting thing here is that you can actually control how long you want each session to be by adjusting your preferences within the settings tab.

-So whether you want to pick up 5 new words per session and keep the lesson short (maybe just 5 minutes), or you want to spend a little more time mastering 50 new words per session, you have that ability, which is pretty nice.
+So whether you want to pick up 5 new words per session and keep the lesson short (maybe just 5 minutes), or you want to spend a little more time mastering 50 new words per session, you have that ability, which is nice.

 What We Like About Memrise